ThyaTechnology/utils/README.md

 pip install thya
 ```

-4. Run the python code to crop your images.
+4. Run the python code to infer your images.

 `python infer.py --folder path/to/images/to/crop --api_key <FROM_THYA> --project_id <FROM_THYA>`